secoya/ec2-autohostname/README.md

 # Installation #
 ## Preparation ##
-* Create a user and a group for the purpose of updating the DNS.
+1. Create a user and a group for the purpose of updating the DNS.
 A restrictive group policy for that purpose can be found in `ec2-authostname.policy`.
-* Adjust the hosted zone ID in the policy to match the ID of your Route 53 hosted zone domain/subdomain.
+2. Adjust the hosted zone ID in the policy to match the ID of your Route 53 hosted zone domain/subdomain.
 The ID is found in the main overview of hosted zones.

-``ec2-autohostname.template`` holds three parameters that can (and must!) be customized.
+3. ``ec2-autohostname.template`` holds three parameters that can (and must!) be customized.
 Don't modify the file directly, copy it to ``ec2-autohostname`` and edit that file.
-* Adjust the `aws_access_key_id` and `aws_secret_access_key` to match the newly created user.
+4. Adjust the `aws_access_key_id` and `aws_secret_access_key` to match the newly created user.
-* Adjust the `zone_id` variable to match the zone ID you retrieved in the preparation step.
+5. Adjust the `zone_id` variable to match the zone ID you retrieved in the second preparation step.

-All the variables in the script are marked with Xs.
+*All the variables in the script are marked with Xs.*

 ## Using the install script ##
 The install script works for debian squeeze only!